AdobeDocs/analytics.en/help/implement/aep-edge/mobile-sdk/overview.md

 ---
 # Implement Adobe Analytics using the Adobe Experience Platform Mobile SDK

-The Adobe Experience Platform Mobile SDK helps power Adobe's Experience Cloud solutions and services in your mobile apps.
+The Adobe Experience Platform Mobile SDK helps power Adobe's CX Enterprise solutions and services in your mobile apps.
 It is available for Android&trade;, iOS, and various cross-platform development frameworks.
 Configuration is handled through Adobe Experience Platform Data Collection.

 >[!IMPORTANT]
 >